The Science of Spaced Repetition: Why It Works and How to Use It

 Instead of reviewing all material equally, spaced repetition algorithms schedule each item for review at the optimal interval:

-For more on this topic, see our guide on Best Language Learning Apps in 2026: What Works and What Does Not.
+For more on this topic, see our guide on Best Language Learning Apps: What Works and What Does Not.

 - You learn a new word.
 Review it tomorrow.